2020 Royal Caribbean Cruise Planning Guide

 By going with a slightly longer cruise, you will have the opportunity to really explore the ship and enjoy the experience.
 Shorter cruises go by so quickly and for someone new to cruising, it may not provide enough time on ship or on shore to really get a sense of it all.
 Moreover, on a per-night basis, the cost of a cruise tends to be cheaper the longer the sailing.

 Royal Caribbean ships are designed to be destinations rather than just a floating hotel room, so you will want more time to experience it all.
-We typically find cruises closer to a week in length provide a great balance of value, time and opportunity.
+I typically find cruises closer to a week in length provide a great balance of value, time and opportunity.
 It is understandable if you are at the mercy of work or school calendars, which limit how much time your cruise can be.

 Speaking of vacation time and planning, you will want to pad your cruise vacation with at least one day before your cruise.
 A very common mistake first timer cruisers make is to arrive the day of the cruise.
 There are so many travel delays that can occur, so why put your cruise vacation at risk?

-Veteran cruisers will always fly in at least one day before their cruise leaves and that's to avoid travel nightmares that the airlines are notorious for.
+People that cruise a lot will always fly in at least one day before their cruise leaves and that's to avoid travel nightmares that the airlines are notorious for.
 Delays, weather and breakdowns happen consistently so don't let those kind of inconveniences cause you to miss your cruise.
 Getting in a day early will give you plenty of time to get past any travel delays you encounter with the added bonus of beginning your vacation a day earlier!